GatorSethBarber/SoftwareEngineeringGroup24/Sprint4.md

     [{cardOne}, {cardTwo}]
 ]

+Response codes:
+* 200: success
+* 400: error occurred
+* 404: No pending requests initiated by the user

 ### Get All Pending Swaps User Received
 Get all the pending requests others initiated with the user